American Birkebeiner: Race description

 Beyond OO the course is less hilly, but by no means flat.
-After 40 km is the aptly named "Bitch Hill" where spectators cheer skiers up the steepest climb of the race.
-Several kilometers later (just south of Highway 77) the last lengthy ascents of the race---Sunset Hill & Duffy Hill---challenge tired skiers.
+After 40 km is "Bitch Hill," where spectators cheer skiers up the steepest climb of the race.
+Several kilometers later (just south of Highway 77), the last lengthy ascents of the race---Sunset Hill & Duffy Hill---challenge tired skiers.
 From the top, Hayward's water tower is a most welcome sight.
 There are several road crossings and open fields before the skiers cross frozen Lake Hayward.
 The 4 km crossing of the lake is flat, but unprotected from wind.
 Once off the lake, the trail twists through the outskirts of Hayward on snow trucked in for the event.
-Over the course of hours, thousands of tired and proud skiers make their way past three blocks of cheering spectators lining Hayward's Main Street.
+Over the course of hours, thousands of tired skiers make their way past three blocks of cheering spectators lining Hayward's Main Street.
 Warm conditions have occasionally required the finish line to be moved to a flat field just east of the lake.

 The race begins with several waves in order to thin skiers out along the course.
 Alternating skate and classical waves depart every five minutes.
 New skiers must ski in the last wave unless they use another ski marathon time to qualify for a higher wave.
 One man—Ernie St. Germaine, a former employee of the Telemark Resort, where the Birkebeiner starts every year—completed every Birkie since the first one in 1973.

 The 2021 Birkie was a shortened 43-kilometer race that took place over the course of February 24–28, 2021.
 The course was modified as well with skiers starting and finishing at the starting line in Cable, WI.
 The Birkie reverted to its normal Cable to Hayward format for 2022 with the new addition of an "open track" event where participants could ski the race in a more relaxed manner on the Wednesday before the main race with fewer crowds and more open trail.

 Despite low snow in 2024, the American Birkiebeiner Ski Foundation created a 10 km (6.2 mi) lapped course.
 Several races were shortened: The American Birkebeiner was shortened from 50 km (31 mi) to 30 km (18.6 mi), the Kortelopet from 29 km (18 mi) to 20 km (12.4 mi), the Prince Haakon from 15 km (9.3 mi) to 10 km (6.2 mi).
 The American Birkebeiner Men’s and Women’s Elite Skate race remained a 50K event.